robertcorponoi/musk-ox/readme.md

 ## **Step 1: Defining Assets to Load**

 The first step in using MuskOx involves defining the assets that need to be loaded.
 As of current, MuskOx supports loading images, audio, video, text, binary, and JSON assets.
 Assets defined during the loading phase are set to a queue that will process when the `start` method is called.

-Using the instance created above, we can use the loading functionality by accessing `ox.load` and then using the appropriate method for loading the desired asset.

 ### **image**